|Nutritional Guidelines (per serving)|

 Perhaps a pancake breakfast is a weekend tradition in your house, or whipping up a batch was a spur-of-the-moment decision.
-The fluffy flapjacks aren't a problem—you have all of the ingredients—but you are out of maple syrup!
+The fluffy flapjacks aren't a problem if you have all of the ingredients.
+But what if you are out of maple syrup?
 While nothing can really replace the flavor of pure maple syrup, you can turn some pantry staples into a tasty and less expensive substitute to use as a topping for pancakes, waffles, and French toast.

-Maple syrup starts as the sap of maple trees and boiling after harvest concentrates the sweetness and thickens it to the syrupy consistency.
-Tapping the trees takes place by hand during a few months in the late winter/early spring, and the labor-intensive process partly accounts for the high price of pure maple syrup.
+Maple syrup starts as the sap of maple trees and boiling after the harvest concentrates the sweetness and thickens it to the syrupy consistency.
+Tapping the trees takes place by hand during a few months in the late winter/early spring.
+The labor-intensive process partly accounts for the high price of pure maple syrup.
 In addition, it takes about 40 gallons of sap to make a gallon of maple syrup.

-This maple syrup substitute recipe basically results in a loose caramel sauce flavored with maple extract.
+This maple syrup substitute recipe results in a loose caramel sauce flavored with maple extract.
 While it can't stand in for maple syrup in baked goods, it does make a fine breakfast syrup.